-Legal Age of Riding a Bike for Minors in India
+Legal Age for Riding a Bike in India

-In India, as per the Motor Vehicles Act, 1988, you must be above 16 years of age to ride a gearless motorbike of up to 50 CC and to ride a motorbike with gear, you must be 18 years & above.
-Additionally, to legally ride your bike, you must have at least a third-party bike insurance policy to protect yourself from third-party financial and legal liabilities.
+In India, as per the Motor Vehicles Act 1988, you must be above 16 years of age to ride a gearless (non-gear) motorbike of up to 50 CC.
+However, to ride a motorbike with gear, you must be 18 years & above.

-The main focus while riding a bike is always safety.
-Take a moment to read some vital riding tips if you are a teenager and planning to buy your first bike-
+The focus while riding a bike should always be safety.
+Take a moment to read some vital riding tips if you are a teenager and planning to buy your first bike:

-A DL is a legal certificate issued by the Regional Transport Office (RTO) permitting you to ride a bike on the Indian roads.
-It includes a registration number and a passport size photo giving the identity of the bike owner.
-Make sure you have the correct and valid DL.
-There is different DLs for bikes with gear and bike without gear.
-Therefore, obtain proper DL before taking the bike on the road.
+A DL is a legal certificate issued by the Regional Transport Office (RTO) permitting you to ride a bike on Indian roads.
+It includes a registration number and a passport-size photo giving the identity of the bike owner.
+Make sure you have a valid DL.
+There are different DLs for bikes with gear and bikes without gear.
+Ensure you obtain the right DL before taking the bike on the road.

-Also, you can visit the official website of Policybazaar Insurance Brokers Private Limited and compare multiple two-wheeler insurance policies that offer both third-party bike insurance and comprehensive cover.
+In addition, you can visit the official website of Policybazaar Insurance Brokers Private Limited to compare multiple bike insurance quotes online and choose one.

 Keep Mandatory Documents Handy

 While riding a bike, it is your responsibility to drive safely to avoid accidents.
 Rash riding or over speeding tends to increase the chances of losing control and might lead to severe accidents.
-For safe riding, follow the appropriate speed limit mentioned on the route.
+For safe riding, follow the appropriate speed limit mentioned on the designated bike routes & bike lanes.
 By maintaining the applicable speed limit, you can reduce the accident severity in case of a road crash.

 Proper maintenance of your bike can be a reward to you.
 It will significantly enhance the longevity of your bike.
-On a regular interval, you must take your bike for servicing and check & change the components required.
-Keep your bike in good condition by servicing it timely.
+On regular intervals, you must take your bike for servicing and check & change the components required.
+You must inspect your bike ride before taking it outside and keep it in good condition by servicing it timely.

 Follow Traffic Rules

-If you are a beginner and learning to ride a bike, there is a list of the certain things that you must consider to mitigate the associated risk-
+If you are a beginner and learning to ride a bike, there is a list of specific points you must consider to mitigate the associated risk:

-Usually, teenager performs dangerous stunts like wheelies, stoppies, burnouts, etc. This might sound exciting but involves a huge risk that causes damage to the bikes and injuries to them and the others.
+Usually, teenager performs dangerous stunts like wheelies, stoppies, burnouts, etc. This might sound exciting, but it involves a huge risk that causes damage to the bikes and injuries to them and the others.

 Under the Motor Vehicle Act, 2019, you are liable to pay a fine of Rs 10,000 or might end up in jail for six months in case of a first offense of drunk driving.
 For the second offense, you can face imprisonment of up to two years or a hefty penalty of Rs 15,000 or both.
 Therefore, it is illegal to drive under the influence of alcohol or drugs, and you must avoid it.